 Next to My Sites is the site you are currently on along with similar options to help you quickly navigate your site.
 For example, the Word Bubble icon takes you directly to the Comments page for the current blog and shows you the number of pending comments that need to be approved.

 The Add New icon takes you to the corresponding page in the list below to add or create new items.

-On the right end of the Admin bar is your profile name and avatar icon.
+Your profile name and avatar icon are on the right end of the Admin bar.
 From here you can either edit your profile or log out.
-And lastly, there will be a search icon that, when clicked, on allows you to search for any post or page on your site.
+And lastly, there will be a Search icon that allows you to search for any post or page on your site.

 Changing Your Password